andlo/iss-tracker-skill/README.md

 into the conntry or body of water it is over.

 ## Examples
- - "Where is the international space station"
+ * Where is the international space station
- - "Locate i s s"
+ * Locate i s s
- - "Where is i s s"
+ * Where is i s s

 ## Credits
 @lachendeKatze